nextcloud/spreed/recording/docs/recording-api.md

 | `TALK_RECORDING_RANDOM`   | string | Random string that needs to be concatenated with request body to generate the checksum using the secret configured for the backend. |
 | `TALK_RECORDING_CHECKSUM` | string | The checksum generated with `TALK_RECORDING_RANDOM`.                                                                                |

+* Data:

+    - Body as a JSON encoded string; format depends on the request type, see below.

 * Response:
     - Status code:
         + `200 OK`